geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

+= 2.10.4 (2018-01-26) =
+- Fixed the Invisible reCaptcha plugin integration when multiple HTML forms exist on the same page

 = 2.10.3 (2018-01-17) =
 - Changed the notification title/subject to show the title of the post a review is assigned to.